psprogis/takeaway-task/README.md

 # Takeaway test task

 ##Todo
-- add waitFor helpers, instead of EC
+- add waitFor helpers, instead of EC, refactor methods
+- add helper for scroll and click
+- add helper method for non-angular site
+- add more logs
+- add allure.feature, allure.story
+- add allure steps ?

 ##Notes
 Since I have only 1 day (Sunday) for this task and few hours during the week, I have to choose some